Greek Landmarks Off the Beaten Path to Visit

 So too, do the six sisters serenely serve on the little Acropolis of Karyes since 1983.

-Greek Landmarks Off the Beaten Path in Thessaly
+Greek Landmarks Off the Beaten Path: Thessaly

 Early Christian and Byzantine Church, Kalampaka